cpske/ISP/schedule.md

 ---
 title: Schedule
+navigation_order: 1
 ---

-Monday 10-12, 13-16 starting 10 Aug 2020.
-**Location:** class will be online.
-Some meetings and live lectures in room E204.
-Online meeting location announced before first day of class.
-[Google Classroom](https://classroom.google.com) for assignments and announcements: join using class code **3blhnrs**
-Github Classroom & Org [ISP2020](https://github.com/org/ISP2020) for programming work.
-[Sign-up form](https://forms.gle/fh9SqvmA9yPh1ur6A) - so we know your Github ID

----
-*This is an overview and schedule may change.
+*This is an overview and may change.
 Details and weekly assignments will be posted on Google Classroom.*

 ### Week 1